Henri-Bruno de Coincy, owner of Belle Brise since 1992

 2015 Belle Brise 95+p

 Tasted twice - last time in April 2018.
 Consistent notes.
-This wine was very delicate, refined and with tasty black fruit and splendid length when tasted in April 2016.
-Harvest took one day in the middle of September before expected rain, and maybe grapes would have benefitted from hanging one week more on vines before harvest.
+This wine was very delicate and refined, with tasty black fruit and splendid length, when tasted in April 2016.
+Harvest took one day in the middle of September before expected rain, and maybe grapes would have benefited from hanging one week more on vines before harvest.
 The rain came all right but didn't cause any damage in Pomerol!
 In April 2017, it was clear that harvest time was rightfully chosen because this wine is a tremendous thrill.
-Incredibly aromatic, velvety, packed with perfectly ripe fruit and tannin, seamless, long and sophisticated.
+Incredibly aromatic, velvety, packed with perfectly ripe fruit and tannin, seamless, long, and sophisticated.
 Very dense nose of black cherries.
 Same impression in October 2017 and April 2018.

 2014 Belle Brise 93p

 Tasted four times - last time in April 2017.
-Truffy on the nose with this particular flavour of crasse de fer, very stylish and sophisticated, silky fruit and tannin.
+Truffy on the nose with this flavor of crasse de fer, very stylish and sophisticated, silky fruit and tannin.
 Simply delicious wine.
-However, it delivers not the same fine performance every time I taste it.
+However, it delivers a fine performance every time I taste it.

 2013 Belle Brise (barrel sample) 93p

 Tasted in April 2014.
-It had a very seductive cherry nose with a powerful aroma of grated chocolate, velvety texture with silky ripe fruit and tannin, delicate and sublime on the palate finesse and impressive length.
+It had a very seductive cherry nose with a powerful aroma of grated chocolate, a velvety texture with silky ripe fruit and tannin, delicate and sublime on the palate finesse, and impressive length.
 You couldn't taste tannin, which was all packed in velvet.
 Impressive balance.
-Maybe slightly less intense than 2012.
+Maybe slightly less intense than in 2012.
 Great effort for the vintage.
 To retaste when in the bottle.

 2012 Belle Brise 93p